-Summary of second draft rule determination
+Summary of final rule determination

-The Australian Energy Market Commission (AEMC or Commission) has made a second draft rule which is a more preferable rule to enhance the arrangements that govern the manner in which generators offer electricity to the wholesale market.
+The Australian Energy Market Commission (AEMC or Commission) has made a final rule which is a more preferable rule to enhance the arrangements that govern the manner in which generators offer electricity to the wholesale market.

-The more preferable draft rule would amend the relevant provisions in the National Electricity Rules (NER) as follows:
+The more preferable rule amends the relevant provisions in the National Electricity Rules (NER) as follows:

-- The current requirement that offers be made in good faith would be replaced by a prohibition against making false or misleading offers.
-False or misleading offers include those where a participant makes an initial offer, forms the intention to change that offer by rebidding, but deliberately delays making the rebid. - Therefore, the Commission would introduce a new requirement that any variations to offers be made as soon as practicable after a change in material circumstances and conditions. - Additional requirements to record information would be introduced for variations to offers made close to dispatch.
+- The current requirement that offers be made in good faith has been replaced by a prohibition against making false or misleading offers. - The Commission has introduced a new requirement that any variations to offers be made as soon as practicable after a change in material circumstances and conditions. - Additional requirements to record information have been introduced for variations to offers made close to dispatch.

-The Commission considers that these revised requirements would be likely to lead to more efficient wholesale price outcomes in the short term, and create investment signals that better reflect underlying conditions of supply and demand, in the long term interests of consumers.
-They would make it easier for the AER compared to the current arrangements to take enforcement action in respect of deliberate late rebidding, but should not prevent rebidding in legitimate pursuit of commercial interests including for price discovery purposes.
+The Commission considers that these revised requirements are likely to lead to more efficient wholesale price outcomes in the short term, and create investment signals that better reflect underlying conditions of supply and demand, in the long term interests of consumers.